 Tchg Diverse Middle Grade Stu Examines the curriculum and philosophy of teaching students in the middle grades.
 Students will focus on a number of related topics including teaching a diverse middle school student population, including all students in instruction, using technology for teaching middle school English, Mathematics, Science, and Social Studies and alternative means of assessing students' learning.
 Seminar content will be integrated with coursework in adolescent development, and special education in middle school settings.
 Coursework is integrated with a middle grade field experience.
 Course Information: 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: CI 401 and concurrent enrollment in CI 473 and EPSY 430.

 Tchg and Assessing Sec Sch Stu Emphasizes the practical application of theory and recommended practices for developing curriculum, teaching, and assessing learning in the middle and senior high school years.
-Course Information: 4 undergraduate hours.
-4 graduate hours.
+Course Information: 3 or 4 undergraduate hours.
+3 or 4 graduate hours.
 Prerequisite: CI 402 or CI 403.
 Concurrent enrollment in EDPR 442 required.

 Teaching Children Mathematics Examines children's learning of mathematics and meaningful instructional methods, representations and materials.
 Emphasis given to number and operations (including both whole and rational numbers), number theory and statistics/probability.
 Includes laboratory experience with supervised problem solving.
 Course Information: 3 undergraduate hours.
 3 graduate hours.
 Credit is not given for both CI 430 and CI 431.
 Prerequisite: MATH 103; admission to the Elementary Teacher Education Program.